"The Champion's name became a rallying cry, a reminder the mighty templars could be defied."

-- In the Tricksters series by Tamora Pierce, the symbol for the cultural uprising of an ethnic group enslaved and kept on the bottom rung of society was a crude broken manacle: three small circles as a chain attached to a larger broken circle.
+- In the Daughter of the Lioness series by Tamora Pierce, the symbol for the cultural uprising of an ethnic group enslaved and kept on the bottom rung of society was a crude broken manacle: three small circles as a chain attached to a larger broken circle.
 This tiny sign of the underground rebellion could be seen anywhere—vegetable stands, scratched into the corners of glass windows.

 - In the prequel Dune novels, Serena Butler's infant son Manion becomes the symbol of what becomes known as the Butlerian Jihad against the tyranical Thinking Machines, after he is thrown from a balcony by the robot Erasmus.
 He becomes the first martyr in the fight as Manion the Innocent.
 "Saint" Serena herself joins the ranks of martyrs after she lets herself be taken and killed by the machines to invigorate the masses.

 - Boko Berikuka in the Doctor Who Expanded Universe short story "Walkin' City Blues" is both a nickname for the walking city of the title, and a symbol of injustice for the city's working classes.
 It turns out that the city is Powered by a Forsaken Child, and Boko Berikuka was the name of that child.